cybercongress/cybertensor-developer-docs/docs/learn/anatomy-of-incentive-mechanism.md

 :::tip before you proceed
 Before you proceed, read the following sections:
-- [Introduction](./introduction.md) that describes how subnets form the heartbeat of the Bittensor network.
+- [Introduction](./introduction.md) that describes how subnets form the heartbeat of the Cybertensor network.
-- [Bittensor Building Blocks](./bittensor-building-blocks.md) that presents the basic building blocks you use to develop your incentive mechanism.
+- [Cybertensor Building Blocks](./bittensor-building-blocks.md) that presents the basic building blocks you use to develop your incentive mechanism.
 :::

 ## Overview

-In a Bittensor subnet:
+In a Cybertensor subnet:

 - The task-performing entities are called **subnet miners**.
 - Entities that create the tasks, score the output of the subnet miners and reward them, are called **subnet validators**.

-Incentive mechanisms are a fundamental part of Bittensor.
+Incentive mechanisms are a fundamental part of Cybertensor.
 They drive the behaviour of the subnet miners and govern the consensus amongst the subnet validators.
 Each subnet has its own incentive mechanism.
 Subnet developers should design incentive mechanisms carefully so that these mechanisms comprehensively and explicitly promote all the desired behaviors and penalize undesired behaviors.

 :::tip Machine learning analogy